sebastian-zieba/PACMAN/docs/source/pcf.rst

 PACMAN Control File (.pcf)
 ============================

-To run the different Stages of ``PACMAN``, the pipeline requires control files (.pcf) where Stage-specific parameters are defined (e.g. aperture size, path of the data, etc.).
+To run the different Stages of ``PACMAN``, the pipeline requires a so-called PACMAN control file (.pcf) where Stage-specific parameters are defined (e.g. aperture size, path of the data, etc.).

 In the following, we look at the contents of the pcf.

 .. include:: media/obs_par.pcf
    :literal: